rycus86/demo-site/src/res/specs/proxy.md

 Again, adding a new application to this stack is a matter of adding its configuration to the *Composefile* and executing a `docker-compose up -d` command.

+What if you want more flexibility on how the configuration file is templated *and/or* you're not a huge fan of Go templates?
+Enter *docker-pygen*.